Covid 19 coronavirus: Marist College has country's biggest cluster

 The board chairman Stephen Dallow says the confirmed cases include teachers, students and adults within the community.

-The entire school of about 750 students, as well as staff, is classed as close contacts and they have been asked to keep to strict isolation rules.
+The entire school of about 750 students, as well as staff, are classed as close contacts and they have been asked to keep to strict self-isolation rules.

-Seventy-six new cases of the virus were confirmed around New Zealand today, bringing the total to 589.
+Seventy-six new cases of the virus were confirmed around New Zealand on Monday, bringing the total to 589.

+Earlier, the mother of a year 10 student at Auckland's Marist College told the Herald she was worried there could be "an explosion" of cases if three school communities were not tested for Covid-19.

+Some students from Lynfield College and Mt Albert Grammar have ridden in the same school bus as Marist College students while they were infectious, and are considered to be "casual contacts".

 - RNZ